 The One Thousand and One Nights Chest is perfect for anyone looking to explore Middle Eastern cuisine.
-This Chest contains spices that are hard to find in most supermarkets and make any Ottolenghi recipe attainable.
+This Chest contains our two star award winning Za'atar and Ras el-Hanout.

 Black Garlic “Umami and Sweet”

 A coarsely ground chilli that originates from Turkey.
-Aleppo chilli flakes are far less hot than normal chilli flakes and are great if you want to add a gentle and somewhat sweet heat to your dishes.
-You’ll find this as a staple if you are cooking any Ottolenghi recipe.
-About a 3/10 in terms of heat offered.
+Aleppo chilli flakes are far less hot than normal chilli flakes, but have more of an initial explosive edge to them and are great if you want to add a gentle and somewhat sweet heat to your dishes.
+Once you start using Aleppo's you won't be able to stop.
+Fantastic on any type of egg or in a salad.
+About a 5/10 in terms of heat offered.

-Another Ottolenghi favourite.
-They have a unique smoky punch and are different from most chillies in colour being a very deep crimson and so make a lovely garnish over salads or oily fish.
-4/10 in heat but offers a sweeter complexity than Aleppo chilli flakes.
+Urfa Chilli Flakes have a unique smoky punch and are different from most chillies in colour being a very deep crimson and so make a lovely garnish over salads or oily fish.
+3/10 in heat.

-Nigella seeds have a nutty, mildly peppery taste with a slight cumin edge to them.
-If you’ve ever had naan bread from a takeaway once you’ve tasted nigella seeds you’ll instantly recognise the flavour they impart to the Naan!
-Sprinkle over breads, stir into rice and grain dishes and add to pickles.
-Toasting the seeds really enhances their flavours.
+Nigella Seeds have a nutty, mildly peppery taste with a slight edge to them.
+If you’ve ever had naan bread from a takeaway once you’ve tasted nigella seeds you’ll instantly recognise the flavour they impart to Naan bread!
+Sprinkle over breads, stir into rice and grain dishes.

-One of the key parts of the Za’atar spice mix, sumac has a gentle lemony, fruity flavour.
+Sumac has a gentle lemony, fruity tartness to it.
 In Middle Eastern Cuisine it is often used as a souring agent in place of lemons.
-Sumac can be a fantastic addition to all sorts of dishes, my personal favourite combination is with fish and can also add a delicious sharp tang to vegetables.
+Sumac can be a fantastic addition to all sorts of dishes and is highly versatile, my personal favourite combination is with fish and can also add a delicious sharp tang to vegetables.

 Za’atar quite literally translate to “Thyme” in Arabic.
-This is as the mix is composed of a blend of Thyme, Toasted Sesame Seeds and Sumac (sometimes people also add Oregano).
-Za’atar is an amazing blend which has become extremely fashionable recently thanks to Yotam Ottolenghi.
-It’s perfect for all your dips such as hummus and tahini and fantastic with feta cheese and goats cheese.
+The blend is composed of a blend of Thyme, Toasted Sesame Seeds and Sumac (sometimes people also add Oregano).
+Za’atar is an amazing blend which has become extremely fashionable recently.
+It’s perfect for all your dips such as Hummus and fantastic with feta cheese and goats cheese.